wasyro/sim_ann/README.md

 .
 .
 lontitude0 and latitude0 are coordinates of the original point in an x-y plane.

+If you play the demo, please execute;
+    $ pip install drawnow

 # References
 Kirkpatrick, et al, 1983, Optimization by Simulated Annealing, *Science*, Vol.220, No. 4598. pp. 671-680.